Delicious, flaky, veggie-packed vegan pot pies in less than 1 hour. That’s all you need to know.

 - 1 batch Best Damn Vegan Biscuits (or sub store-bought, pie crust, or puff pastry)

-- Add 2 Tbsp olive oil to a large saucepan over medium heat, then add onion and garlic and a pinch of salt – stir.
+- Add 2 Tbsp olive oil to a large saucepan over medium heat (amount as original recipe is written // adjust if altering batch size).
+Then add onion and garlic and a pinch of salt – stir.
 Cook until soft – about 7 minutes.

 - Add the flour and stir with a whisk, then slowly whisk in the broth.

-- Add almond milk, bay leaves and stir.
+- Add almond milk and bay leaves and stir.
 Simmer until the mixture is thickened (about 10 minutes).
-If it still appears too thin, scoop out 1/2 cup of the broth and add 1-2 Tbsp more flour and whisk.
+If it still appears too thin, scoop out 1/2 cup of the broth and add 1-2 Tbsp more flour and whisk (amounts as original recipe is written // adjust if altering batch size).
 Add back into the pot to thicken.
-Wait a few minutes, then repeat if necessary.
+Wait a few minutes.
+Then repeat if necessary.

 - While the sauce is thickening, prepare biscuits (if using).
 Cut out, leave unbaked, and set aside.